Friday, February 10, 2012

 Fresh Perspective; Real Solutions

 It's been nearly two years since the passage of the Patient Protection and Affordable Care Act, and the debate over this controversial piece of legislation is as contentious now as it was when it was being voted upon.
 Since PPACA was signed into law, we have seen the Republicans gain control of the House and acquire additional seats in the Senate.
-We have also seen a number of court cases either confirming PPACA as Constitutional or ruling that it violates the Constitution.
+We have also seen a number of court cases either confirming PPACA as Constitutional, or ruling that it violates the Constitution.
 All of this has led us toward an inevitable showdown in the 2012 election season.

 Repealing "ObamaCare" has become a major campaign platform for each of the Republican presidential candidates.
 In my opinion, something very important is still missing from the discussion.
 We haven't heard any substantial details on what each of these candidates would do to replace it.
 Remember, all of the troubling factors that brought us to this point have not gone away.
 We still have a health care system that is breaking the bank and desperately needs to be fixed.
-With this in mind and with the upcoming elections just around the corner, there's no better time than now to once again examine this problem and to come up with some real solutions.
+With this in mind, and with the upcoming elections just around the corner, there's no better time than now to once again examine this problem, and come up with real solutions.

 Much of the health care reform debate has focused primarily on how the current system is broken.
 The discussion typically focuses on two main faults: high cost and inadequate coverage.
-The supporters of PPACA talk about the rising cost of health care, how our country pays more for health care than any other - and yet we are no healthier for it.
-They also point out that before PPACA 47 million Americans didn't have health care coverage, either because they can't get it or because it's too expensive, with the implication that they didn't have access to health care at all.
+The supporters of PPACA talk about the rising cost of health care and how our country pays more for health care than any other - and yet we are no healthier for it.
+They also point out that before PPACA 47 million Americans didn't have health care coverage, either because they couldn't get it or because it was too expensive, with the implication that they didn't have access to health care at all.
 Finally, they point out that if we don't do something the current cost trends, given the current levels of coverage, will eventually break the federal budget.
 Each of these statements has a varying degree of truth to it, but they do not tell the full story.

 Let's start with an honest look at the current state of health care in this country.
 Without a doubt, the United States has produced a health care system where quality and access are second to none.
 The vast majority of the people in this country have access to state of the art care given by highly trained physicians without any of the waiting that many other countries face.
 For these people, money plays little or no role in the decisions that are made about their health care.
 If you have cancer and there is a very expensive drug or treatment that will help, you get it.
 If you need an advanced test like an MRI or PET scan, you get it.
 If your baby is born premature, you will get advanced and very expensive treatment; everything possible will be done to save the child's life.
 Simply put, for the vast majority of Americans there is no better place on earth to be if you have any medical need.
 The American health care system is like the finest five-star restaurant.
 The atmosphere is fantastic, the service is excellent, the food is out of this world and the wine list is extensive.
 All-in-all, it is a wonderful experience if you can afford it.
 Even for those who can't, a place will be made for you in case of dire need.
 In an emergency, anyone can still get in.
 We should be proud of the advances in medicine that we have pioneered and for the quality of the care our system can and does provide every day.
 The problem is that we Americans are victims of our own success.
 We have pushed the quality and access levels to such an extent that we've increased costs to a level that is not sustainable.